 Freezing broad beans

-Freezing broad beans when you have a glut is really very simple.
+Freezing broad beans when you have a glut is very simple.
+A whole year's supply of good quality protein really is possible.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.